Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 When to Plantplant in early spring or fall at least six weeks before the first hard frost.

-Coneflowers typically bloom from late spring through summer, and their vibrant flowers often continue into the fall, depending on the variety and local climate.
+Coneflowers typically bloom from late spring through summer, and depending on the variety and local climate, their vibrant flowers often continue into the fall.

-These flowers add a pop of color to your garden, making them an excellent choice for the transition from summer to fall.
+These flowers add a pop of color to your garden, making them an excellent choice for transitioning from summer to fall.

 Hardiness Zones4-9